Strip Enclosure

 Summary of Dominant Character

-This zone occurs principally to the east of the city, where the agricultural landscape (where it has not been overbuilt) has seen higher levels of boundary loss.
-This is likely to be due to the lower altitude of this side of the city making it more suitable for arable cultivation.
+This zone occurs principally to the east of the city; this is likely to be due to the lower altitude of this side of the city, making it more suitable for arable cultivation, than that of the assarted enclosure zone to the west.
+Where the agricultural landscape survives in this area (where it has not been overbuilt), there has been some boundary loss.

 Inherited Character